SteamerLee/MASA/README.md

 Keywords: Portfolio Optimisation; Risk Management; Multi-agent System; Deep Reinforcement Learning.

 ## Dataset
 Due to the data policies of the data platforms, the used data sets in this work can not be provided here.
-Please dwonload the stock data and market data from the platforms such as [Yahoo Finance](https://finance.yahoo.com/), [RiceQuant](https://www.ricequant.com/welcome/), and [JoinQuant](https://www.joinquant.com/).
-For more data possible sources, please refer to [AI4Finance-FinRL](https://github.com/AI4Finance-Foundation/FinRL).
+Please download the stock data and market data from the platforms such as [Yahoo Finance](https://finance.yahoo.com/), [RiceQuant](https://www.ricequant.com/welcome/), and [JoinQuant](https://www.joinquant.com/).
+For more possible data sources, please refer to [AI4Finance-FinRL](https://github.com/AI4Finance-Foundation/FinRL).

 To facilitate the use of the customised data set in the MASA framework, an example of the data structure is provided as follows.